Nexenta/go-nexentastor/README.md

    make test
    ```

-2. Release a new version.
+2. To release a new version, run the command:
+    ```bash
+    VERSION=X.X.X make release
+    ```
     This script does following:
     - generates new `CHANGELOG.md`
     - generates new `./docs/*`
     - creates git tag 'X.X.X' and pushes it to the repository
-    ```bash
-    VERSION=X.X.X make release
-    ```

 3. Update Github [releases](https://github.com/Nexenta/go-nexentastor/releases).